 Let us first agree on a couple of things before we start: One, Android is the most affordable platform for enterprises with a mobile-first/mobile-only workforce, and it has the smallest learning curve of any mobile OS.
-Two, due to its very open-source nature, Android is easy for malicious actors to pray on, with the Google Play Store being the breeding ground for many attacks.
+Two, due to its very open-source nature, Android is easy for malicious actors to prey on, with the Google Play Store being the breeding ground for many attacks.
 With more than a million apps in the Play Store and other third-party app stores, there’s little Google can do to vet every one of these apps despite its best efforts.

 Last month, a flurry of malware strains were unleashed on unsuspecting Android users, with apps being the most common attack vector used.
 A few of these attacks, if exploited, can wreak havoc in enterprises.

 Let’s take a look at some of these recent malware campaigns.